rubenschagas/postgres/README.md

 It is recommended to use a Portainer management UI which allows you to easily build and manage containers your Docker host, available at [Portainer project](https://github.com/rubenschagas/portainer).

+Likewise, an automated deployment of users, databases and tables based on Ansible playbooks is available at the [ansibleAutomatedPlaybooks](https://github.com/rubenschagas/ansibleAutomatedPlaybooks) project.

 ## PREREQUISITES

 ```